The Rentals: History

 Matt Sharp founded the Rentals in early 1994.
 They released their debut album Return of the Rentals the following year, which featured the radio hit "Friends of P.".
-The accompanying music video was shot with antiquated equipment, on black and white film stock, with a total budget of less than $1,000.
-Upon its release, the video was added to MTV's playlist in early November 1995.
+The music video was shot with antiquated equipment, on black and white film stock, with a total budget of less than $1,000.
+The video was added to MTV's playlist in early November 1995.

+The Rentals initially used a fictional backstory in promotion.
+In a 1995 Billboard interview, they were described as "the sons and daughters of American embassy employees in Prague".
+The article outlined the backstory:

+The band, which supposedly was founded in 1978, performed icy synthesizer anthems...
+Unfortunately, the Eastern Bloc act was forced to go underground after guitarist Rod Cervera was imprisoned for alleged espionage activities.
+After 12 years in prison, Cervera was released.
+Maverick mogul Madonna supposedly discovered the reunited act in Prague while attending its first concert in 15 years.

 Band members on Return of the Rentals included Patrick Wilson (also of Weezer) on drums, Rod Cervera (guitar), Tom Grimley (keyboards), Petra Haden (violin, vocals), and Cherielynn Westrich (vocals, Moog).
 Petra's triplet sister Rachel Haden appears as an additional vocalist.
 After Sharp left Weezer, Wilson's studio replacement on the drums was Kevin March, and Mike Fletcher was the band's most frequent touring drummer.
 Maya Rudolph, of Saturday Night Live fame, also handled keyboard and backing vocals for the group's first tours in support of its debut album.
 The group headlined its own club shows, and also hit larger venues, as the opening act for such well-established acts as Alanis Morissette, Garbage, Blur, and the Red Hot Chili Peppers.